Engagement guide · v2026.1

 2 weeks From kick-off call to written handover

-What I actually did: built an evaluation set on their real support tickets, ran a failure-mode taxonomy across 200 cases, swapped the re-ranker, rebuilt the chunking strategy around their domain.
-The eval harness is now the standard for their other ML services.
+What I actually did: reviewed their system, built an evaluation set on their real support tickets, ran a failure-mode taxonomy across 200 cases, and wrote a prioritized set of recommendations.
+Their team implemented the changes.
 Anonymised on request; full reference available on a call.

 04 · What I do not do